If you volunteer and have a message to share email us a photo and your message to email@example.com

 Bob Taylor - avid collector of roadside litter

 Bob has been collecting rubbish in Northampton since 2000 when he moved there.
-Prior to that Bob collected rubbish in Wickepin for 8 years and has collected rubbish all over Western Australia when traveling around our great state.
+Prior to that Bob collected rubbish in Wickepin for 8 years and has collected rubbish all over Western Australia when travelling around our great state.

-Using his own vehicle, Bob keeeps 45 kms of road side into and around Northampton free of litter and in 2017 he collected 485 bags of rubbish (Keep Australia Beautiful orange pick up bags).
+Using his own vehicle, Bob keeps 45 kms of road side into and around Northampton free of litter and in 2017 he collected 485 bags of rubbish (Keep Australia Beautiful orange pick up bags).

 Bob is truly impressive and we at Keep Australia Beautiful are humbled by his efforts to keep his town clean of other people's litter.

 Byford Bag Ladies and Lads